AsherSpurr/AsherSpurr/README.md

 <p>
-I am a Front End Engineer who is deeply committed to fostering accessibility, genuine connections, personal responsibility, empowering positivity, and continual self-improvement and learning.
+I am a full stack developer who is deeply committed to fostering accessibility, genuine connections, personal responsibility, empowering positivity, and continual self-improvement and learning.
 Before entering the tech industry, I gained valuable experience in warehouse receiving roles, refining my attention to detail and collaborative skills.

 Embracing the challenge of mastering new languages and transitioning careers, I ventured into software development.
 A significant focus of my recent work has been on developing inclusive full-stack applications, prioritizing ease of use for all individuals.